 It just so happens that basil is also in its prime in summer.
 Not only are they perfect companions in the garden (plant them next to one another for a great crop), their flavour compliments one another on your plate too.

 So I use my abundant crops of tomatoes to bake with my carpet of oregano (and also in-season garlic) and make a roast tomato sauce which I jar and freeze to use as the base of another meal.
 Another summertime staple and family favourites are a Tomato and Basil Bruschetta.
 It’s quick and simple to make and it’s just so flavoursome.

 Tomatoes are a rich source of the antioxidant lycopene.
 Lycopene is a wonderful antioxidant, important for cardiovascular and bone health.
 Basil has exhibited protective effects against DNA damage, is anti-bacterial and anti-inflammatory.
 Like tomatoes, it also contains cardio-protective nutrients.

-5-6 large vine ripen tomatoes, at room temperature is when they are most flavoursome
+- 5-6 vine ripened tomatoe/s (large) at room temperature is when they are most flavoursome

-½ cup basil, leaves picked from stems and torn or finely chopped (preferably with a ceramic knife so they don't oxidise or blacken)
+- ¼ bunch fresh basil leaves -picked from stems and torn or finely chopped (preferably with a ceramic knife so they don't oxidise or blacken)